musicalcosmos/gitbook-docs/protocol/bond-mechanism.md

 ### What are KBOND (Bonds)?

-Bonds are unique tokens that can be utilized to help stabilize KDOLLAR price around peg (1 KRONOS) by reducing circulating supply of KDOLLAR if the TWAP (time-weighted-average-price) goes below peg (1 KDOLLAR).
+Bonds are unique tokens that can be utilized to help stabilize KDOLLAR price around peg (1 BUSD) by reducing circulating supply of KDOLLAR if the TWAP (time-weighted-average-price) goes below peg (1 KDOLLAR).

 ### When can I buy KBOND (Bonds)?